teslynnchristians/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is C pregrams third assignment
+This is C programs third assignment